All Products

 How materialized tables work

-When creating a materialized table, you must explicitly define the FRESHNESS parameter and the AS <select_statement> clause.
-The Flink engine automatically derives the schema for the materialized table based on the query results, and registers the schema in a catalog.
-It also creates a streaming or batch refresh job based on the FRESHNESS value.
+When you create a materialized table, you must specify the FRESHNESS parameter and the AS <select_statement> clause.
+The Flink engine automatically derives and registers the table schema in a catalog, and creates a streaming or batch refresh job based on the FRESHNESS value.

 image

-Assume materialized table C's freshness is set to 30 minutes.
-When its source, materialized table A, updates, Flink attempts to refresh materialized table C as closely as possible within 30 minutes.
-The freshness of its downstream materialized tables, like E and F, must be a positive multiple of materialized table C's freshness, such as 60 or 90 minutes.
-Increasing the freshness value, such as from X minutes to Y hours (and capped at 1 day), lowers resource consumption by reducing refresh frequency.
+For example, if materialized table C has a freshness of 30 minutes, Flink attempts to refresh it as closely as possible within 30 minutes after its source table A updates.
+Downstream materialized tables such as E and F must use a freshness value that is a positive multiple of C's freshness, such as 60 or 90 minutes.
+Increasing the freshness value (for example, from X minutes to Y hours, capped at 1 day) reduces refresh frequency and lowers resource consumption.

 Scenarios

-By unifying batch and stream processing, materialized tables provide notable technical and cost advantages for the following use cases:
+By unifying batch and stream processing, materialized tables offer technical and cost advantages in the following use cases:

 • Backfilling historical data.

-Final data can sometimes be partially distorted due to issues like data transmission latency.
-Traditionally, correcting historical data often requires a batch job.
-The materialized table provides the on-demand refresh capability that allows you to manually trigger a refresh for the specific materialized table and all downstream dependent materialized tables.
+Final data can sometimes be partially distorted by issues such as transmission latency.
+Correcting historical data traditionally requires a separate batch job.
+Materialized tables support on-demand refresh, allowing you to manually trigger a refresh for a specific table and all its downstream dependents.

 • Unifying data processing logic and table schemas.